nhtyy/push0dev/posts/ecdsa.md

 # Introduction

-In this info dump, I will go over step by step what you need to do in order to implement your own version of ECDSA, skipping all actual implementation details, like optimizations and security ahhh.
-I also provide some well known observations about signature recovery and malleability in the end.
+Here I will go over the primitive steps of implenting ECDSA.
+This does not include any runtime optimizations and lacks much information about modern best practices when implementing cryptographic protocols!
+You really shouldn't be implementing anything based off this posts if its not for fun!
+Also in the end I provide a couple well known observations around using this protocol.

 # Basics of Elliptic Curve Cryptography (ECC)